Sakurajima – 桜島

 – Kagoshima is the Japanese Naples –

-As Italian, I visited Kagoshima to see with my eyes if the two cities have really so much in common.
+As Italians, we visited Kagoshima to see with our eyes if the two cities have really so much in common.

-When I arrived at Kagoshima Central Station my eyes were taken by the ferris wheel on the top of the building.
-It was the first time for me to see a ferris wheel on a train station.
+When we arrived at Kagoshima Central Station we immediately noticed the ferris wheel on the top of the building.
+It was the first time for us to see a ferris wheel on a train station.

 In front of the station building you can find a streetcar stop.
-Kagoshima in fact, is one of the three cities of Kyushu still having a tramway system, the other being Kumamoto and Nagasaki.
+Kagoshima in fact, is one of the three cities of Kyūshū still having a tramway system, the other two are Kumamoto and Nagasaki.

-I got on a Line 2 tram bound to Kagoshima Statuon*, and arrived at the stop called “Sakurajima Sambashi“, then stepped on a ferry heading to Sakurajima.
+We got on a Line 2 tram bound to Kagoshima Statuon* and arrived at the stop called “Sakurajima Sambashi“, then stepped on a ferry heading to Sakurajima.

 Since the volcano is located right in front of Kagoshima’s port, I got there in just 15 minutes.